Amharic 2 (PG)

 Scope and syllabus

-The course provides teaching and learning of intermediate level Amharic language with emphasis on practical written and spoken Amharic.
-The course covers complex points of morphology, particularly verb derivations and sentence structure particularly subordinating prefixes.
+This module provides teaching and learning of intermediate level Amharic language with emphasis on practical written and spoken Amharic.
+It covers complex points of morphology, particularly verb derivations and sentence structure particularly subordinating prefixes.
 Communicative practice and structural knowledge is established through reading and discussing a variety of Amharic texts dealing with different topics and of different length and complexity.

-The course provides students with intermediate knowledge of Amharic and practice of using Amharic in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
-It allows students to interact with Amharic speakers in Amharic and to use original Amharic language sources within the level covered in the course.
+This module provides students with intermediate knowledge of Amharic and practice of using Amharic in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
+It allows students to interact with Amharic speakers in Amharic and to use original Amharic language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Amharic language as well as the culture, history and society of Amharic speakers in Ethiopia.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.